Step-by-Step tutorial for watching videos:

 Best way: SamsungVR app, which is available for the Oculus, Samsung GearVR and Google Daydream/Cardboard headsets.

 Create a Samsung VR account on your computer using your web browser on the samsungvr.com website.
-In the process of doing that, you will be provided a 6-digit token that you will need to plug into the app in the headset.
+In the process of doing that, you will be provided a 4-digit token that you will need to type into the app while in the headset.

-You will be asked for the 6-digit token to link your account to your phone.
-Plug that token into the SamsungVR app in the headset using the controller’s trigger to select the letters or numbers of your token.
+You will be asked for the 4-digit token from step #1 to link your account to your phone.
+Plug that token into the SamsungVR app in the headset using the controller’s trigger to select the letters and numbers of your token.

 In the Samsung VR app, use the triple vertical dot icon (upper right corner) to access the Search function.
 Search on “wisdom” and click (using the trigger) on the Channel button.
 Follow the WisdomVR channel to have easy access to it and be notified of new experiences.
 (From then on, you can click on the three dots and just select the Following option.)